Skip to content

 load(path: str | Path, name: str = '') -> 'Collection'

-Load an existing Rasteret Collection from Parquet.
+Load a persisted Rasteret Collection artifact from Parquet.

 Parameters: